heisman-trophy-odds

 Take a player like Kenny Hill from Texas A&M back in 2014.
 Hill was taking over for Johnny Manziel, and after starting the season with 11 touchdowns and no interceptions, he had the third-best odds on the board at (+700).
 Between the hype and numbers, Hill was garnering more attention at that point than eventual winner Marcus Mariota.

 Hill took that hype into SEC conference play, though, and after posting a 6:6 touchdown-to-interception ratio from week six to eight, he faded into the background and was benched.
-This example shows where savvy bettors can capitalize on the market and inflation driven by hype.
+This example illustrates how savvy bettors can capitalize on markets and inflation driven by hype.

 Heisman Trophy History, Trends, and Pointers